wangm0223/learngit/readme.txt

-my name is wm.
+my name is wm. ok!
-git is very goods!
+git is very goods! okay!